dyrdadev/first-person-controller-for-unity/README.md

 ### Full Locomotion

-The First-Person Controller implements physics-based locomotion so you can move around, run, and jump.
+The First-Person Controller implements physics-based locomotion allowing you to move around, run, and jump.

 ### Character Effects

 The controller implements an ```ICharacterSignals``` interface for character effects such as character audio or camera effects.
 The interface offers you an easy way to implement your own effects.
 The package currently includes the following effects, which are already implemented:

-- **Head Bob** The package includes an optional head bob effect for walking and running.
+- **Head Bob** The package includes an optional head-bob effect for walking and running.
 The effect moves the camera slightly up and down to simulate the movement.
 - **Sound Effects** The package includes an optional component for sound effects of the character.

 ## License